 Minnesota museums and sculpture parks boast amazing collections of art from thousands of years ago to today.
 From renowned Twin Cities museums to lesser-known gems in greater Minnesota, art shines.
 Plan your next getaway around these must-see museums.

 The Museum of Russian Art hosts exhibits of all types of Russian art and culture.
-Walker Art Center is internationally renowned for its contemporary art collection, exhibits, performances, films, and programs with leading art world figures.
-While there, don’t miss the next-door Minneapolis Sculpture Garden, one of the largest urban sculpture parks.
-The garden’s centerpiece is Claes Oldenburg and Coosje van Bruggen’s Spoonbridge and Cherry, which has become a Twin Cities icon.
+The Walker Art Center is internationally renowned for its contemporary art collection, exhibits, performances, films, and programs with leading art world figures.
+While there, don’t miss the next-door Minneapolis Sculpture Garden, one of the largest urban sculpture parks in the country.

-The Wanda Gag House in New Ulm is the childhood home of noted children’s author and illustrator Wanda Gag, who is most well-known for her book, Millions of Cats.
-The house features lithographs, illustrations, books, and other artwork by Gag.
+The Wanda Gag House in New Ulm is the childhood home of noted children’s author and illustrator Wanda Gag, who is best known for her book "Millions of Cats."
+The house features lithographs, illustrations, books and other artwork by Gag.

 The artist Francis Lee Jaques (1887-1969), who as a youth lived in Aitkin, holds a unique place in art and museum history.
 His large-scale landscape and wildlife paintings, gracing dioramas at the American Museum of Natural History in New York City and the Bell Museum of Natural History in Minneapolis, are considered to be among the finest ever created.
 Today, visitors to Aitkin can explore his original art and other exhibits at the Jaques Art Center, housed in a former Carnegie Library in Aitkin.

-Rourke Art Museum and Rourke Art Gallery in Moorhead has a collection of more than 3000 contemporary paintings, prints, drawings, sculptures, photographs, African, Native American, Pre-Columbian and Hispanic works of art.
-The collection includes works by artists with a significant connection to the local region, such as Cameron Booth, James Rosenquist, and Jerry Rudquist; and works by artists of international renown, including Joan Miro, Andy Warhol, and Roy Lichtenstein.
+Rourke Art Museum and Rourke Art Gallery in Moorhead has a collection of more than 3,000 contemporary paintings, prints, drawings, sculptures, photographs, African, Native American, pre-Columbian and Hispanic works of art.
+The collection includes works by artists with a significant connection to the local region, such as Cameron Booth, James Rosenquist and Jerry Rudquist; and works by artists of international renown, including Joan Miro, Andy Warhol and Roy Lichtenstein.

-The Nemeth Art Center in Park Rapids displays selections of the Gabor Nemeth collection of European paintings from the 15th-19th century.
+The Nemeth Art Center in Park Rapids displays selections of the Gabor Nemeth collection of European paintings from the 15th-19th centuries.
 Nemeth, a Hungarian art restorer, brought the paintings to the United States after World War II, and offered them in the 1970s to the town of Park Rapids, his adopted summer home.